 Aversive Training Methods Can Have Unintended Consequences

-An “aversive” is something the dog finds unpleasant, such as being choked, pronged, or shocked, that is used to discourage an undesired behavior.
+An “aversive” is something the dog finds unpleasant that is used to discourage an undesired behavior.
 Dogs, like all animals, want to avoid pain, discomfort, and distress, so dogs will often actively work to try and avoid being choked, pronged, or shocked.
 The problem is dogs aren’t always capable of making the correct association between the aversive and the reason they’re experiencing it.
 For example, a dog who is shocked for jumping on guests, may associate being shocked with people coming into their home rather than jumping.
-Or a dog who receives a choke or prong collar correction when they pull to greet another dog, may make the association being the painful correction with the other dog rather than the pulling.
+Or a dog who receives a choke or prong collar correction when they pull to greet another dog may associate the pain with the other dog rather than the pulling.
 In both these cases, the unintended consequence is a dangerous increase in fear of and possibly aggression toward humans or other dogs.

 Aversive training methods have also been shown to have a detrimental effect on the dog’s relationship with their owner.
 Dogs trained with aversive methods are more likely to have an insecure attachment to their owners than dogs trained with rewards.
 Regularly inflicting pain or discomfort on your dog also habituates you to disregarding your dog’s stress and suffering, making you less sensitive to your dog’s needs and decreasing your bond to your dog.